colinxy/colinxy.github.io/_posts/2016-05-10-a-first-step-in-lisp.md

 (function foo)   ; #<FUNCTION FOO>
 ```

+Putting `foo` at the first element of the list will cause the function
+to be applied, thereby producing the result 1.

-Directly referencing `foo` will cause it to be looked up in the
+However, directly referencing `foo` will cause it to be looked up in the
 variable namespace,
 but because foo only has a function value and
 only exists in the function namespace, it produce an error.